paulafffl/fyv/README.md

 ## Deployment

 1. Run `firebase init` if it's the first time deploying from a new machine.

+Run `npm run deploy` - this script will execute:
 1. Run `npm run build` to build the app for production.
 1. Run `firebase deploy` to deploy